 News, Articles & Publications

-Amy co-edits ‘International Employment Disputes’ (Sweet & Maxwell, 2019) with Daniel Oudkerk QC.
+Amy co-edits ‘International Employment Disputes’ (Sweet & Maxwell, 2019) with Daniel Oudkerk KC.
 She has previously contributed to Halsbury’s Laws on Judicial Review, Supperstone, Goudie & Walker: Judicial Review, and Tolley’s Employment Handbook.

 She speaks and writes regularly on issues relating to her areas of practice.